Problem Child (film): Plot

-While Ben initially sees this as good riddance to browbeating Flo and trouble-making Junior, he soon notices signs that Junior is not the monster he appeared to be; through a series of pictures he drew, he depicts children and adults who treated him poorly as deformed monsters with hostile surroundings but depicts Ben as a person in a pleasant background, revealing that he did value him as a father figure.
+While Ben initially sees this as good riddance to browbeating Flo and trouble-making Junior, he soon notices signs that Junior is not the monster he appeared to be; through a series of pictures he drew, he depicts children and adults who treated him poorly as deformed monsters with hostile surroundings, but depicts Ben as a person in a pleasant background, revealing that he valued him as a father figure.

 Realizing that Junior's behavior was simply a reaction to how he was treated, Ben undertakes a rescue mission to get him back from Beck.

-Ben first steals Roy's car and hat and confronts Big Ben for money; when he is rudely dismissed, Ben pushes a button that unknowingly puts Big Ben on camera before announcing his election campaign, where he reveals his true nature on the news, mooning the camera.
+Ben first steals Roy's car and hat and confronts Big Ben for money.
+When he is rudely dismissed, Ben pushes a button that unknowingly puts Big Ben on camera before announcing his election campaign, where he reveals his true nature on the news, mooning the camera.

 Ben catches up with Beck and Junior at the circus.
 Junior gets rescued after escaping from Beck through a trapeze act.
 Beck drives away but the Healys are on his tail.
 After a collision, Flo, who was stuffed in a suitcase, flies over the bridge and ends up in the back of a truck loaded with pigs.
 Beck is arrested but not before getting a shot off, which hits Ben in the chest.
 Thinking he has died, Junior apologizes and tells him that he loves him.

 Ben wakes up and realizes that the bullet ricocheted off the good luck prune he had in his shirt pocket.
 Junior then removes his bow tie and throws it over the bridge as a symbol of rejecting his relationship with Beck and walks away with Ben.
 The movie ends with Flo in the back of a truck full of pigs.